Face posets of tropical polyhedra and monomial ideals: Face posets

 where $S$ is a closed set of vertices and $T$ is a closed set of facet-apices.

 A natural question is whether the geometric data agrees on the affine part of the vertex-facet lattice.
 Right from Definition~\ref{def:vertex+apex+incidence}, we obtain a weaker statement.

 \begin{lemma} Let $S \subseteq \overline{V}$ be a closed set of vertices with $S \cap V \neq \emptyset$ whose element in the $\max$-lattice is $m_S$, and let $T \subseteq \overline{F}$ its corresponding closed set of facets whose element in the $\min$-lattice is $n_T$.
-Then $m_S \leq n_T$. \end{lemma} However, equality is not always attained as the following example demonstrates. \begin{example} We consider a variant of \cite[Example 7.18]{Kappes:2006}, the monomial tropical polyhedron $\monomial{V}$ with generating set
+Then $m_S \leq n_T$. \end{lemma} However, equality is not always attained as the following example demonstrates. \begin{example} Consider the monomial tropical polyhedron $\monomial{V}$ displayed in Figure~\ref{fig:min+max+counterexample} with generating set

 Its set of facet-apices is